diet: see your weight changing with a smart weighing scale

 The scale may also have metal pads which, in contact with bare feet, will measure the body’s electrical resistance.
 By knowing your height, weight and age the app calculates your % fat, your muscle mass and more*.
 Whether these parameters are accurate and comparable with other ways of measuring is a point for debate.
 But that might not matter: it’s more useful that the scales give consistent results so that you can assess any trends.
 For example, if you exercise and diet you’d expect to lose fat and gain muscle.
 Indeed I found that happened and the app shows these on a graph.
 The Google Fit app doesn’t handle these extra parameters.
 The Huawei Health app shows these as well as any trend over time.

-My Huawei Smart Scale 3 works faultlessly.
-To set up a new scale you create your profile (age, height etc) in the Huawei Health app and pair the scales to the phone.
+One year on I can say that the Huawei Smart Scale 3 works faultlessly.
+I’ve changed the batteries in this time but not as frequently as I’d expected.
+To set up a scale you create your profile (age, height etc) in the Huawei Health app and pair the scales to the phone.
 The app verifies that you is you and that is reassuring.
 If you’re used to verifying an ID via received SMS messages this is easy enough.
-I explain what I did here.
+I explain what I did to set it up here.

 *smart scale parameters